-3.2 Number of Directors.
+3.2.
+Number of Directors.

 The authorized number of directors shall be no fewer than five (5) and no more than nine (9).
 Within this range, the authorized number of directors shall initially be eight (8), such number to be changed within such range from time to time by resolution of the Board.
+Any amendment to these Bylaws changing the authorized number of directors (except to fix the authorized number of directors within the range) may only be adopted by the affirmative vote of at least a majority of the voting power of all of the thenoutstanding shares of the voting stock of the Corporation entitled to vote.